Skip to content

 • The page size is bound to the cursor.
 Follow-up requests must omit limit or pass the same value used to mint the cursor.

-• Anonymous pagination stops after 2 pages for repository list pages, shape history, thing HEAD, thing about, thing query, and wref-form thing history.
+• Anonymous pagination stops after 2 pages for repository list pages, shape history, thing HEAD, thing about, thing query, thing search, and wref-form thing history.

 • Shape- or about-filtered thing history allows only page 0 anonymously.